 Performance-wise, Nord more than delivers with above-average speeds, even on long-distance connections.
 On the security front, NordVPN has a few nifty tricks up its sleeve including CyberSec for blocking ads, suspicious websites and malware, DoubleVPN for encrypting internet traffic twice, and Onion over VPN for a private browsing experience.

 On top of that, the provider maintains a ‘no logs’ policy, which is obviously good news.
 NordVPN has a three-day trial, although rather oddly the company doesn't advertise it on the front page of its site (find it here).
 This is a welcome option for testing as the monthly billing is quite expensive.
-The highly affordable 3-year plan offers the best money-for-value.
+The highly affordable limited 3-year plan offers the best money-for-value.
 The packages available are:

 - [$11.95 a month] 1-month